EbrithilNogare/LucidityDungeon/Documentation/Game design document.md

 ## NPCs
 - Friendly NPCs, such as traders.
-- Hostile NPCs with diverse behavior patterns.
+- Hostile NPCs based on their level.

 ##  Inventory
 - Slots for weapons, potions, and scrolls.
-- Items have multiple levels of rarity, indicated by background color.
+- Items have multiple levels of rarity.qq

 ##  Player Progression
 - Skill tree allowing players to customize character abilities.